-It is acknowledged that staff may have genuine friendships and social contact with parents of students, independent of the professional relationship.
+It is acknowledged that staff may have genuine friendships and social contact with parents of students, independent of their professional relationship - for example due to existing family relationships.

 Staff should, however, also be aware that professionals who sexually harm children (or adults with care and support needs) often seek to establish relationships and contact outside of the workplace with both the student and their parents, in order to 'groom' the parent/carer and the student and/or create opportunities for sexual abuse.
 It is also important to recognise that social contact may provide opportunities for other types of grooming such as for the purpose of sexual exploitation or radicalisation.